dasch-swiss/dsp-das/docs/user-guide/project.md

 - Location (*Place*; a [geonames-identifier](https://www.geonames.org/))
 - Shape (*color*)

 Since in our example you want to add a property for the number of pages of your book, you choose `Number`.
 Now you will see that you can either choose the type `Decimal`, `Integer` or `Page number` for your property.
 ![Property types.](../assets/images/Fig14.png)

-Page numbers have no decimal places, thus you will selecet `Integer` (or `Page number` which is a special case (s. [next section](#correct-property-selection-in-case-of-special-classes))) as the type for your property.
+Page numbers have no decimal places, thus you will select `Integer` (or `Page number` which is a special case (s. [next section](#correct-property-selection-in-case-of-special-classes))) as the type for your property.
 The following window pops up:
 ![Property of integer type.](../assets/images/Fig15.png)

 In the field *Property label* add for example *Number of pages*, in the comment section you should add a meaningful explanation.
 It might also make sense to toggle `Required field?` since every PDF Document consists of a number of pages.
 If you toggle it, the number of pages MUST be given if you add data to the class *Book* - it would then be a required field, not an optional one and data could only be saved if you add the number of pages.